-Ideally the department needs to complete one maintenance cycle of 7 years at a deflated cost of R3.7 million per year instead of R2 million now.
-Currently the department can only complete such a cycle in 14 years that increase the risk of replacing expensively instead of repairing affordably.
+Ideally the Department needs to complete one maintenance cycle of 7 years at a deflated cost of R3.7 million per year instead of R2 million now.
+Currently the Department can only complete such a cycle in 14 years that increases the risk of replacing expensively instead of repairing affordably.
 At the moment the calculated backlog is R15.3 million.

 The condition of moveable assets varies from very good to poor.

-Firstly there are the vehicles (sedans and one-tonners) that are mostly in good maintainable condition, but the buses and bigger trucks are already beyond the normal replacement date.
+Firstly, there are vehicles (sedans and one-tonners) that are mostly in good maintainable condition, but the buses and bigger trucks are already beyond the normal replacement date.
 The tractors and other implements on the experimental farms are in a bad state.
-The normal lifespan of the tractors are normally 8 years.
-The average of our tractors are 21 years.
+The normal lifespan of the tractors is 8 years.
+Our tractors are on average 21 years old.
 There is also a lack of high technology equipment like seed planters and crop spraying equipment.